svn2github/jAER-mirror/trunk/README.txt

 Windows: The main viewer can be launched with jAERViewer.exe.
 Logging output can be shown by clicking the "Console" button on the lower right of the viewer.

-Linux: USB hardware is only in alpha.
+Linux: USB hardware is in beta and regularly used with native driver.
 Viewer can be launched with jAERViewer.sh script, if run from root folder of jAER.